LousWiteMC/RankShop/README.md

-# RankShop
+# RankShop - PocketMine-MP Plugin
-PocketMine-MP Plugin - RankShop
+Buy Ranks (Required PurePerms and EconomyAPI Plugin) You can edit all in config!